redsnow32/SimulationPractice/simulator-practice/STEPS.md

 1. create a new app on Heroku
 2. Add the resource Heroku Postgress :: Database
 3. Before creating your db, you need to add ?ssl=true on the very end.
 This is a must in order for this to        work.
-4. create a .env file and import your CONNECTION_STRING = for DB.
+4. Create a .env file and import your CONNECTION_STRING = for DB.
 You can also have your PORT for the server        here as well for reference in your server.
+5. Create a .gitignore file and add all the .env files as well as the node_modules you dont wan't to push.
+6. Create the tables you need for your project within the SQL tabs.
+7. Add a db file on the innermost root of your project.
+This is where the .sql files with your querys will be       housed so the server can access these files.
+If the db folder is not on the root level, the server will        not recognize these files.